Skip to content

 Before we start it's worth noting that Mr Turtle has his own rather unique language and syntax (he's a turtle after all) and we won't be using all his capabilities.
 It's the discussions you will have with your partner that will be the most useful part of today's exercise so don't get too worried about the details of how you do things: concentrate on the principles.

-This is a whole week's practical work so expect it to take several hours.
+This is a whole week's practical work so expect it to take over an hour.

 Make the window with the turtle in quite big.